A WW II story? Or a love story?

-“My stripes and rocker’re all you need to get your ass moving, vicious murderer of sweet little bunny rabbits.”
+“My rocker and stripes’re all you need to get your ass moving, vicious murderer of sweet little bunny rabbits.”

 Combs’ voice took on a serious tone.
 “Goes without saying we gotta move slow.
-Slow and single file makes less forward noise, which carries nicely on a field like this.
+Slow and single file makes less forward noise.
+Noise carries nicely on a field like this.
 It’s a belly-crawl the last 75 yards–“

 “An Army,” Horace said, “like a serpent, goes upon its belly.“

 “On our empty bellies we’ll be way too low to be seen,” James said in a feeble attempt to further ease the mounting tension.